 Then add finely chopped onions.
 Sauté till they turn pink.
 Then add tomatoes.
 Fry till they become mushy.
 Then add the prawns, Fry on high flame till they are well mixed.
 Add salt and turmeric.
 Simmer for 5 mins.
 Water will come out of the prawns, fry till it evaporates.

 Then add the chili powder, Coriander powder.
 Simmer for 5 mins.
 Oil should come out by now.
-Then add 250 ml water.
+Then add 250 ml of water.
 Bring to boil.
 Let it boil for 10 mins, by when the water will go down to 100 ml.
 It depends on the thickness you want in the gravy.
-Then finally add the thick coconut milk and bring to boil.
+Then finally add the thick coconut milk and bring it to a boil.

 Garnish with coriander leaves.
 Serve with pooris.